Law Firm Representing Corporate Whistleblowers

 In finding an implied contract, the court focused on the employer’s invitation to report “Improper Activities” internally and on the language of the anti-retaliation policy.
 Id.
 The court also concluded that the employer’s disclaimer, which was found in a different document, was rationally at odds with the anti-retaliation policy.
 Id.
 The reasoning in Leyden may be persuasive in other jurisdictions and provide an important remedy to whistleblowers that are not covered under federal or state whistleblower protection statutes.

-Download our free guide to the Sarbanes-Oxley whistleblower protection law:
+Some corporate whistleblowers suffering retaliation may have a remedy under the SOX whistleblower protection law.
+Download our SOX whistleblower lawyers’ free guide to the Sarbanes-Oxley whistleblower protection law: